odddollar/Language-benchmarks/README.md

 ### Benchmarks

-Each language folder will contain these benchmarks:
+Each language directory will contain these benchmarks:

 - Finding the factors of 2,000,000,000
 - Finding the _ Fibonacci number